 Statutory designated sites.
-Sites identified as nationally important for their habitat or wildlife species -or their geological features -have special legal protection to prevent damage and require conservation.
+Sites identified as nationally important for their habitat or wildlife species have special legal protection to prevent damage and to require conservation.

 Please note that there is no public right of entry to any site as a result of its designation without the permission of the landowner.